DeqiTang/build-test-atomscistudio/README.md

 * LAPACK is licensed under the [modified BSD license](http://www.netlib.org/lapack/LICENSE.txt).
 * atomsciflow is licensed under [MIT License](https://opensource.org/licenses/MIT)

-The binary distribution of atomscistudio may or may not contain the binary files of the used third party softwares, depending on the availability of them on the target system.
+The binary distribution of Atomscistudio may or may not contain the binary files of the used third party softwares, depending on the availability of them on the target system.